-Whereas other refiners like PAMP Suisse try to appeal to buyers with the artistic design of some of their bars as well, Credit Suisse silver bars all have the same bland design.
+Whereas other refiners of precious metals like PAMP Suisse try to appeal to buyers with the artistic design of some of their bars as well, Credit Suisse bars all have the same bland design.
 The Credit Suisse Liberty bars that bear an image of the American Statue of Liberty on their reverse side are NOT available in silver!

 If you are lucky enough to find a Credit Suisse silver bar listed online, rest assured that there is no more respectable and trusted financial institution in the market than Credit Suisse.
 Its long history speaks for itself and it has issued bullion bars on the world market since 1979.

-Another benefit of buying Credit Suisse silver bars is that their authenticity can easily be verified by checking the bar's serial number.
+Another benefit of buying Credit Suisse bullion is that the authenticity of the bars can easily be verified by checking the bar's serial number.
 Every Credit Suisse silver bar bears a unique serial number just below the assayer's stamp and is fully backed by the Credit Suisse Bank of Switzerland.

 The front of Credit Suisse silver bars is stamped on top with the company name CREDIT SUISSE in bold letters within a rectangle with rounded edges.
 Information about the silver weight and purity appears in the middle part of the bar.
 For example, on the 1 kg silver bar the text reads "1 KILO SILVER 999,0".
 The official assayer's stamp of the Valcambi Suisse refinery appears near the bottom of the bar.
 That stamp consists of the French words "CHI ESSAYEUR FONDEUR" inside a rectangular box.
 Finally, a unique serial number appears all the way at the bottom.

 Credit Suisse gold bars are 99.99% pure and produced at the Valcambi Suisse refinery in a wide variety of sizes.
 The smaller sizes of 1 gram, 2 gram, 5 gram, 10 gram and 20 gram are perhaps more commonly available for sale online.
 However, the availability of Credit Suisse gold bullion bars online is quite limited compared with the other major producers listed on this page.
 The bars are much more often traded on the secondary market though.
-The only Credit Suisse gold bars with artistic designs are the Liberty gold bars that have an image of the American Statue of Liberty on their reverse side.
+Only Credit Suisse's Liberty gold bars bear an artistic design.
+They display an image of the American Statue of Liberty on their reverse side.
 Other bars show a diagonal pattern of multiple boxes with the Credit Suisse logo on the reverse.
 The front side of the bars shows the Credit Suisse logo, assayer's stamp, serial number, purity and weight information.
 The gold bars are eligible for inclusion in a Precious Metals IRA.

 The Credit Suisse Gold Bar page gives more information about the gold bars that Credit Suisse issues and allows you to compare current prices.

-Credit Suisse Platinum Bars are 99.95% pure.
-The Valcambi Suisse refinery produces the bars at its facility in Switzerland.
-The bars are available in the sizes of 1 gram, 2 gram, 5 gram, 1 oz and 10 oz and come encased in tamper-evident packaging with an assay card.
-Platinum bars by Credit Suisse are more commonly available than the silver bars mentioned above.
+All Credit Suisse platinum bars are fully backed by the Credit Suisse Bank of Switzerland.
+The bars are minted at the Valcambi Suisse refinery in Switzerland.
+That can be clearly seen on the front side of the bars which bear Valcambi's official assayer's stamp "CHI ESSAYEUR FONDEUR".
+The bars are 99.95% pure like all platinum bullion bars and available in the sizes of 1 gram, 2 gram, 5 gram, 1 oz and 10 oz.
+Tamper-evident packaging encases all bars and an assay card is included in the packaging.
 The front side of the bars displays the Credit Suisse logo, assayer's stamp, serial number, purity and weight information in the same layout as the gold and silver bars.
-The reverse of the smaller Credit Suisse platinum bars shows America's Statue of Liberty whereas larger bars display the diagonal pattern of Credit Suisse logos.
+The reverse of the smaller Credit Suisse platinum bullion bars shows America's Statue of Liberty whereas larger bars display a diagonal pattern of Credit Suisse logos.
 Precious Metals IRA's are allowed to include the bars.

 The Credit Suisse Platinum Bar page gives more information about the platinum bars that Credit Suisse issues and allows you to compare current prices.